vmware-tanzu/velero/site/content/posts/2019-10-10-Velero-v1-1-Stateful-Backup-vSphere.md

 ## Download and Deploy Cassandra

 For instructions on how to download and deploy a simple Cassandra StatefulSet, please refer to [this blog post](https://cormachogan.com/2019/06/12/kubernetes-storage-on-vsphere-101-statefulset/).
-This will show you how to deploy a Cassandra StatefulSet which we can use to do our Stateful aplication backup and restore.
+This will show you how to deploy a Cassandra StatefulSet which we can use to do our Stateful application backup and restore.
 The manifests [available here](https://github.com/cormachogan/vsphere-storage-101/tree/master/StatefulSets) use an earlier version of Cassandra (v11) that includes the `cqlsh` tool which we will use now to create a database and populate a table with some sample data.

 If you follow the instructions above on how to deploy Cassandra on Kubernetes, you should see a similar response if you run the following command against your deployment: